-Applicants must have an undergraduate degree (BA, BS or equivalent) in biology, chemistry, physics, mathematics or similar science discipline, previous exposure to laboratory research, U.S. citizenship or permanent resident status, and English language proficiency.
+You must have an undergraduate degree (BA, BS or equivalent) in biology, chemistry, physics, mathematics or similar science discipline; previous exposure to laboratory research; U.S. citizenship or permanent resident status; and English language proficiency.

-After the applicant uploads transcripts, personal statement, research summary, layman’s essay, professional headshot, and referee contact information, the applicant submits the online application.
+After you upload transcripts, personal statement, research summary, layman’s essay, professional headshot and referee contact information, you can submit your online application.

 Approximately 100-140 students apply for the 12 available slots annually.